vectordotdev/vector/website/blog/2019-11-21-windows-support.md

 Beyond Rust's tier 1 support for Windows, Vector does not require the installation of any dependencies.
 This makes installation as simple as copying the Vector binary onto your machine.
-There are not additional DLL files to install or environment changes required.
+There are no additional DLL files to install or environment changes required.

 ## Windows Installer Support